danirus/django-comments-xtd/docs/tutorial.rst

        COMMENTS_XTD_LIST_ORDER = ('-thread_id', 'order')  # default is ('thread_id', 'order')

-Now we have to modify the blog post detail template to load the ``comments_xtd`` templatetag module and make use of the :ttag:`get_xtdcomment_tree` tag.
+Now we have to modify the blog post detail template to load the ``comments_xtd`` templatetag and make use of :ttag:`render_xtdcomment_tree`.
 We also want to move the comment form from the bottom of the page to a more visible position right below the blog post, followed by the list of comments.

-Let's edit ``democx/blog/templates/blog/blog_detail.html`` to make it look like follows:
+Edit ``blog/post_detail.html`` to make it look like follows:

    .. code-block:: html+django